Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Introduction

 \section{Introduction}

-Designing stabilizing controllers directly from measured data, without resorting to an explicit model identification procedure, has been the focus of plenty of the research in control theory in recent years.
-In the case of discrete-time (DT) systems, the result known as Willems' fundamental lemma \cite{WillemsRapMarDe2005} has been the basis of much of the recent progress in this field.
-For an overview of many of these developments, the reader is referred to the survey in \cite{MarkovskyDor2021} and the references therein.
-Partly inspired by these results in discrete-time, some recent works have addressed the control design for continuous-time (CT) systems, as in \cite{BerberichWilHerAll2021,BisoffiPerTes2022,MillerSzn2023,EisingCor2023,RapisardaWaaCam2023}.
+Designing stabilizing controllers directly from measured data, without resorting to an explicit model identification step, has been the focus of plenty of the recent research in control theory.
+In the case of discrete-time (DT) systems, the result known as Willems' fundamental lemma \citep{WillemsRapMarDe2005} has been the basis of much of the recent progress in this field.
+For an overview of many of these developments, see \cite{MarkovskyDor2021} and the references therein.
+Some works have addressed the control design for continuous-time (CT) systems, as in \cite{MarkovskyRa2008,BerberichWilHerAll2021,BisoffiPerTes2022,EisingCor2023,RapisardaWaaCam2023}.
 The main goal of many of these works is to determine stabilizing controllers, without concerns about other closed-loop system characteristics.
 However, some results have been obtained for data-based control with performance specifications.
-In the following, we describe three classes of such controllers in the literature.
-These classes are optimal control, pole placement, and model-reference control.
-We focus the discussion on works that aim to determine a state feedback gain, and omit other classes of data-based controllers with performance guarantees as, for example, predictive control \cite{CoulsonLygDoe2019,BerberichKoeMueAll2021}.
+In the following, we focus the discussion on works that aim to determine a state feedback gain, and omit other classes of controllers with performance guarantees as, for example, predictive control \citep{CoulsonLygDoe2019,BerberichKoeMueAll2021}.

-In \cite{DePersisTes2020}, the first data-based methods for computing state feedback gains based on Willems' lemma were proposed.
-These methods rely on solving a set of linear matrix inequalities (LMIs).
-Besides obtaining stabilizing controllers, the authors also show how to obtain optimal controllers by solving the discrete-time linear quadratic regulator (LQR) problem using only persistently excited data.
-Other data-based solutions of the discrete-time LQR problem using LMIs have been studied in \cite{vanWaardeEisTreCam2020,DorflerTesPer2023}.
-Besides LQR, the data-based $H_2$ optimization problem has been studied for discrete-time \cite{WaardeMes2020} and continuous-time \cite{RapisardaWaaCam2023} systems.
-Different from the use of LMIs, methods based on reinforcement learning have also been used to determine optimal controllers without knowledge of the system model.
-In particular, reinforcement learning algorithms have been used to solve the LQR and the $H_\infty$ problems for discrete-time \cite{BradtkeYdsBar1994,LopezAlsMue2021,KiumarsiLewJia2017} and continuous-time systems \cite{JiangJia2012,LopezMulCDC2023,ModaresLewJia2015}.